top of page

 I find a ton of maple, cherry, sycamore, walnut and ash.
 Accurate tree identification gets progressively harder to do when the wood you’re looking at is no longer attached to a tree.

 I look for logs that are about 5 – 6 feet in length, 10 – 12 inches in diameter and have been seasoned.
 That means they’ve had a year or so to dry out.
 They’re lighter, easier to cut and can be used for pretty much anything right away.
-Green wood is wood that’s freshly cut.
-It’s heavier because of all the water content it still has.
-You can cut green wood, but you’re really not supposed to use it until it’s dried out.
-There are exceptions, but that’s the general rule.
-Working with green wood is tricky.
-As it dries, it tends to warp.

 When I find a nice log, I lean it upright against a tree.
 If you go into the woods in my neighborhood, you’ll see several of my lumber candidates leaning against trees waiting their turns.
 I try to find nice straight logs that have no signs of rot.
-You can’t do anything with rotted wood.
-And sometimes you’ll go home with a really good-looking piece of wood only to start cutting it and find the interior is completely rotted.

 I look like Rocky IV coming out of those woods with a big fucking log over my shoulder.
-I feel kind of weird walking down the street of my suburban neighborhood straining under the weight of a sizeable piece of sycamore, but most of the neighbors know me and have learned to accept this type of behavior.
+I feel kind of weird walking down the street of my suburban neighborhood straining under the weight of a sizable piece of sycamore, but most of the neighbors know me and have learned to accept this type of behavior.

 I use a chainsaw to cut my boards.
 The lumber mills have these giant table saws that basically slice the logs into perfect boards.
 I don’t have one of those.
 I have a regular table saw.
 It’s a great tool but not for turning logs into lumber.
 A better option would be a band saw but it’s going to need to be pretty heavy-duty to get through six feet of walnut.